upes-open/OSC-Product-Verification-DAPP/README.md

 # OSC-Product-Verification-DAPP
 DAPP that verifies product record using blockchain

+##Star ⭐ and Fork the repository to earn bonus points.

 ---
 **About**
 >The product Verification Dapp is a Decentralized Application that